yuchen-zhang-essex/DeHate/README.md

 **DeHATE** is a large-scale multimodal dataset for the detection and localization of explicit and implicit hate in short-form videos.
 The dataset comprises over 6,000 annotated videos collected from TikTok and BitChute, spanning six social groups, with fine-grained segment-level labels.

 This repository contains:
-- The cleaned annotation data in `.csv` format
+- The cleaned annotation data in `.xlsx` format.
-- Documentation and statistics on label distributions, segment, modality, and group breakdowns
+- Documentation and statistics on label distributions, hate segment, contributing modality, and target groups.

 ---